systemd/systemd-netlogd/README.md

     The "[Network]" section only applies for UDP multicast address and Port:

     Address=
-        Controls whether log messages received by the systemd daemon shall be forwarded to a unicast UDP address or multicast UDP network group in syslog RFC 5424 format.
+        Controls whether log messages received by the systemd-netlogd daemon shall be forwarded to a unicast UDP address or multicast UDP network group in syslog RFC 5424 format.
 The the address string format is similar to socket units.
 See systemd.socket(1)

     Protocol=
         Specifies whether to use udp, tcp, tls or dtls (Datagram Transport Layer Security)  protocol.
 Defaults to udp.